Edward I of England: Character as king

-Despite his harsh disposition, Edward's contemporaries considered him an able, even an ideal, king.
-Though not loved by his subjects, he was feared and respected, as reflected in the fact that there were no armed rebellions in England during his reign.
-Edward met contemporary expectations of kingship in his role as an able, determined soldier and in his embodiment of shared chivalric ideals.
-In religious observance he also fulfilled the expectations of his age: he attended chapel regularly, gave alms generously and showed a fervent devotion to the Virgin Mary and Saint Thomas Becket.
-Like his father, Edward was a keen participant in the tradition of the royal touch, which had the supposed effect of curing those who were touched from scrofula.
+Historian Michael Prestwich believes Edward met contemporary expectations of kingship in his role as an able, determined soldier and in his embodiment of shared chivalric ideals.
+In religious observance he fulfilled the expectations of his age: he attended chapel regularly, gave alms generously and showed a fervent devotion to the Virgin Mary and Saint Thomas Becket.
+Like his father, Edward was a keen participant in the tradition of the royal touch, which was believed to cure those who were touched from scrofula.
 Contemporary records suggest that the King touched upwards of a thousand people each year.
 Despite his personal piety, Edward was frequently in conflict with the Archbishops of Canterbury who served during his reign.
-Relations with the Papacy were at times no better, Edward conflicting with Rome over the issue of ecclesiastical taxation.
+Relations with the Papacy were at times no better, Edward coming into conflict with Rome over the issue of ecclesiastical taxation.
+Edward's use of the church extended to war mobilisation including disseminating justifications for war, usually through the issue of writs to England's archbishops, who distributed his requests for services and prayers.
+Edward's architectural programme similarly had an element of propaganda, sometimes combining this with religious messages of piety, as with the Eleanor Crosses.

-Edward took a keen interest in the stories of King Arthur, which were highly popular in Europe during his reign.
-In 1278 he visited Glastonbury Abbey to open what was then believed to be the tomb of Arthur and Guinevere, recovering "Arthur's crown" from Llywelyn after the conquest of North Wales; his castle-building campaign in Wales drew upon the Arthurian myths in their design and location.
+Edward took a keen interest in the stories of King Arthur, which were popular in Europe during his reign.
+In 1278 he visited Glastonbury Abbey to open what was then believed to be the tomb of Arthur and Guinevere, and gained "Arthur's crown" from Llywelyn after the conquest of North Wales; his castle-building campaign in Wales drew upon the Arthurian myths in their design and location.
 He held "Round Table" events in 1284 and 1302, involving tournaments and feasting, and chroniclers compared him and the events at his court to Arthur.
-In some cases Edward appears to have used his interest in the Arthurian myths to serve his own political interests, including legitimising his rule in Wales and discrediting the Welsh belief that Arthur might return as their political saviour.
+In some cases Edward appears to have used the Arthurian myths to serve his own political interests, including legitimising his rule in Wales and discrediting the Welsh belief that Arthur might return as their political saviour.